 Early Life and Banking Failures

 Born Jerral Wayne Jones to J.W.
 "Pat" Jones and Armenita Pearl Clark Jones, Jones was born in Los Angeles, California and grew up in Little Rock, Arkansas.
 Jones began working at the supermarket his parents owned when he was a little kid.

 Jones played running back at North Little Rock High School and played guard at the University of Arkansas, where he was a co-captain of the 1964 National Championship Razorbacks team.
 He earned his Master's degree in business in 1970.

-Jones, as you’ll find out, wasn’t settled with his job.
+Jones, as you'll find out, wasn't settled with his job.
 He wanted more.
 He wanted something he could call his own.
-In 1965 he borrowed one million dollars from the Teamsters labor union to open a string of Shakey’s Pizza Parlors in Missouri, a project that failed.
+In 1965, he borrowed one million dollars from the Teamsters labor union to open a string of Shakey's Pizza Parlors in Missouri.
+The project failed.

 Then in 1967, Jones first entertained the idea of owning a sports franchise.
 He nearly purchased the AFL's San Diego Chargers after receiving backing from the same group that lent him the pizza money.
 The deal fell through when Jones backed out after heeding his father's advice against the risky decision.

 Jones' early wealth can be attributed to the oil industry.
 His oil and gas company, Jones Oil and Land Lease, became successful after striking oil in his first drillings.